 Hey guys, Librarian Husky here.
-In this guide, I’m going to talk about some of the early mistakes that I made in mythic plus dungeons and the biggest lessons that I’ve learned.
+In this guide, I will talk about some of the early mistakes I made in Mythic plus dungeons and the biggest lessons I’ve learned.
 I’ve gone from a complete noob to one of the highest-rated dungeon healers in the span of one expansion.
-My original goal with this channel was to get more people to try and play Mythic plus seriously, and I hope you all find this sort of thing useful.
+My original goal with this channel was to get more people to try and play Mythic Plus seriously, and I hope you all find this sort of thing useful.

-However, World of Warcraft has been around a while.
-Mythic plus is somewhat new in a unique game format.
+However, World of Warcraft has been around for a while.
+Mythic Plus is somewhat new in a unique game format.
 A lot of things that go on are unintuitive and take some getting used to.
-A big part of wow is the learning curve.
+A big part of Wow is the learning curve.
 Maybe if I share some of the things that I wish I knew, you all can cut through the hard part faster and get to the really fun stuff.
 Let’s get started.

 You can’t always play for a score

-Lesson number two is you can’t always play for score, so the currency or score or MMR rating or whatever in mythic plus dungeons right now is from the site raider Io.
+Lesson two is that you can’t always play for score, so the currency or score or MMR rating or whatever in mythic plus dungeons is from the site Raider Io.
 There’s no in-game rating.
-However, most people have taken to the raider io scoring system to judge their progress and compare with other people.
-It’s pretty easy to gain a score once you get started in myth or plus dungeons.
-You just do a dungeon that you’ve never done before.
+However, most people have taken to the Raider io scoring system to judge their progress and compare it with other people.
+It’s pretty easy to gain a score once you get started in Myth or plus dungeons.
+You do a dungeon that you’ve never done before.
 With eight dungeons and Shadowlands, you’ll be able to choose.
 Well, okay, let me do this one.
 I haven’t done this one in a while, and then slowly upgrade your score.

-Lesson number three you always make way more mistakes than you think you do.
-This is one that I kind of knew, but I think it really needs to be in a sort of list like this. the advice that I always give people is to record yourself.
+Lesson number three, you always make way more mistakes than you think you do.
+This is one that I knew, but I think it really needs to be on a sort of list like this.
+The advice that I always give people is to record yourself.
 Talking about self-improvement in World of Warcraft.
-It’s so important to record yourself so you can see what’s going on.
-The problem, or the good part, in Mythic plus dungeon is that so many things are going on.
+It’s important to record yourself to see what’s going on.
+The problem, or the good part, in Mythic plus dungeon, is that so many things are going on.
 You don’t really know what has your attention.